Transverse momentum broadening of medium-induced cascades in expanding media: Medium-induced cascades in expanding media

 In addition to the above perturbative collision kernels, one can also study the effect of using scattering potentials from non-perturbative extraction from the lattice QCD \cite{Schlichting:2021idr} as well as the NLO HTL contributions \cite{Caron-Huot:2010qjx}.
 In a static medium, $m_D^2 = m_{D0}^2 \equiv 3/2 g^2T_0^2 $ and $\hat q = \hat q_0 \equiv \alpha_s N_c m_{D0}^2 T_0$ are simply constant, whereas in the Bjorken model these parameters, together with the temperature, are time-dependent and given by

 where the time evolution of the temperature is given in Eq.~\eqref{eq:temp_evol}.

 Next, we turn to the splitting kernel.
 It is related to the in-medium splitting rate as $\mathcal{\tilde K}(z, t) = t_\ast\, \rmd I/(\rmd z\, \rmd t)$.
-This rate has recently been calculated analytically to high precision in Ref.~\cite{Isaksen:2022pkj} and evaluated numerically in Ref.~\cite{Andres:2020vxs}.
+This rate has recently been evaluated numerically in a static medium in Ref.~\cite{Andres:2020vxs}.
+It has also been investigated in analytical resummation schemes that cover the whole kinematical phase space \cite{Mehtar-Tani:2019tvy,Mehtar-Tani:2019ygg,Barata:2020sav,Andres:2020vxs,Isaksen:2022pkj}.
 We shall use it together with the so-called ``harmonic oscillator'' approximation which is valid for soft emissions in a large medium \cite{Isaksen:2022pkj}.
+The main features of soft, multiple emissions are captured by this approximation.
+It is however worth pointing out that the scattering kernel, discussed in the preceding paragraphs, includes hard scatterings as well.
+A systematic study of improving the splitting kernel to include such rare interactions, which affects the early-time behavior of the rate, is left for the future.

 For a time-dependent splitting kernel, a pertinent question is whether the relevant time should refer to the time between subsequent splittings or whether it should be counted from the beginning of the cascade.
 The former scenario is significantly more complicated, since it would involve a complicated interplay between subsequent emissions, and remains an open challenge (see Ref.~\cite{Barata:2021byj} for an exploratory study).
 This problem applies both to the static and time-dependent media, see below.
 In Eq.~\eqref{eq:BDIM2}, subsequent splittings are assumed to be independent and the \textsl{global} time is always counted from the beginning of the cascade up to its end.

-In the static medium, it is easily identified from the medium-induced spectrum \cite{Baier:1996kr, Baier:1996sk, Zakharov:1996fv, Zakharov:1997uu}, and reads
+In the static medium, it is easily identified from the medium-induced spectrum \cite{Baier:1996kr, Baier:1996sk, Zakharov:1996fv, Zakharov:1997uu, Adhya:2019qse, Adhya:2021kws}, and reads

 where $\tau \equiv t/t_\ast$, $\kappa(z) = \sqrt{[1-z(1-z)]/[z(1-z)]}$ and the time-independent part is

 where the (un-regularized) Altarelli-Parisi splitting function reads $P_{gg}(z) = 2N_c\, [1-z(1-z)]^2/[z(1-z)]$.